 Where to Start Your Search for Law School Funding

 As with financing your undergrad education, the FAFSA is the launching point to financial aid for law school.
-The FAFSA gives you access to, and eligibility for, all kinds of aid — grants and loans from law schools and from federal, state or local governments.
+Filling out the FAFSA gives you access to, and eligibility for, all kinds of aid — grants and loans from law schools and from federal, state or local governments.
 For example, through the FAFSA you can apply for a federal Stafford Loan to pay for your legal education.
-If you need a refresher, MoneyGeek provides insight into the basics of FAFSA.

 In addition to the FAFSA, you may find that your law school of choice requires you to complete a supplemental financial-aid application.
 Law students, like undergrads, also may turn to private student loans.
 But tread carefully: Their repayment plans are not as flexible as federal loans and their terms less favorable.
 In general, private loans should be used only as a last resort.

-Creating Your Best Law School Application: Q&A With Michelle Kim Hall
+Law School Applications: Q&A With Michelle Kim Hall

 With substantially lower law-school enrollment in the past six years, are schools becoming more competitive in attracting students?

-Overall enrollment numbers are down, but more applicants are competing for admission to top schools.
-According to Law School Admission Council data, [the numbers of] applicants are up 1.2 percent while applications are down 1.8 percent from 2015-2016.
-This suggests that applicants may be more selective in which schools they are willing to consider and applying to fewer target and safety programs, so that admission to top-tier programs could be more competitive.
-I’m starting to see evidence that increased competition among applicants is going to be the trend as top schools are waitlisting or rejecting prospective students who would have been strong contenders in past years.
-I’m also anticipating lower-ranked programs will have to do less to entice candidates who have been rejected from reach schools.
+According to Law School Admission Council data, overall enrollment numbers are down, but more applicants are competing for admission to top schools.
+This suggests that applicants may be more selective in which schools they are willing to consider and applying to fewer target and safety programs so that admission to top-tier programs could be more competitive.
+I'm starting to see evidence that increased competition among applicants is going to be the trend as top schools are waitlisting or rejecting prospective students who would have been strong contenders in past years.
+I'm also anticipating lower-ranked programs will have to do less to entice candidates who have been rejected from reach schools.

 How early in the application process should students consider financial aid in their decisions?